OData/v3ProtocolDocument/OData URL Conventions.markdown

 		For Example: http://services.odata.org/OData/OData.svc/Categories(1)

-- Invoking an Action bound to a collection of Entities that returns a singleentity (see rule: boundOperation)
+- Invoking an action bound to a collection of Entities that returns a singleentity (see rule: boundOperation)
-- Invoking an Function bound to a collection of Entities that returns a singleentity (see rule: boundOperation)
+- Invoking an function bound to a collection of Entities that returns a singleentity (see rule: boundOperation)

 		For Example: http://services.odata.org/OData/OData.svc/Products/MostExpensive